 Reporting.
-If you have any complaints or difficulties with someone in the community, please let us know at email@example.com.
+To report a violation of this policy, please email email@example.com.
 We’ll do our best to ensure that your concern is addressed in a timely and effective manner.
 If, for whatever reason, your email isn’t answered in a timely fashion, feel free to open a ticket on the system and let us know!

 Consequences.
 We take non-compliance with this Policy seriously.
 Infractions will be dealt with on a case-by-case basis and can result in permanent suspension from data.world.